 Stretching exercises for nail technician back pain

-From manicures to nail art, as a nail tech you’re likely to be sitting down for much of the day, and this causes its own problems for your back.
-Lyndsay adds, “If you sit down a lot, you tend to adopt more of a flexed posture.”
+From manicures to nail art, you’re likely to be sitting down for much of the day if you’re a nail technician.
+And this causes its own problems for your back.
+As Lyndsay states, “If you sit down a lot, you tend to adopt more of a flexed posture.”

 2. Change the height of your chair or table

 As a beautician, you’ll be spending much of your day standing over clients on your therapy table or bed.
 As this may require hunching your back for long periods, it can result in back pain.
 To avoid this, make sure to adjust your table so it better suits your own height and posture.

 If you’re a hairdresser, there may also be times you’ve stood over a client as you’ve cut or coloured their hair.
 If at any point you start experiencing back pain, make sure you adjust your hairdressing chair by raising or lowering it to suit your height.
 If you need to rest your back as you perform your client’s service, sit on an ergonomic stool that has been adjusted.
 If you’re cutting children’s hair, we recommend using a booster cushion so they can reach your height.

 Adapting your environment and equipment to suit your height is just as important if you’re a mobile hair or beauty therapist, especially when you’re washing your client’s hair over their bath or sink.
 “The sink in your client’s home is not ergonomically set up for your height, stature and posture which will cause issues for your back”, says Lyndsay.
 To avoid this, make sure you take regular breaks and set up your portable massage table to best suit your height.